Astavakrasana

 Benefits of Astavakrasana or Eight-Angle pose

 The eight-angle pose requires a lot of strength, resistance, power, balance, and flexibility.
-There are many benefits of Ashtvakrasana, and these are: –
+Astavakrasana benefits have many excellent workings on the body, and these are: –

 - It develops arm muscles and strengthens the wrists and elbows.